 Alize Diva Stretch

-Alize Diva Stretch: I only recently started using this yarn because they are usually shipped from Europe (for those living in Europe this is a great option ie cheaper shipping!) and take a while to deliver.
+Alize Diva Stretch: I only recently started using this yarn because they are usually shipped from Europe and take a while to deliver.
+(For those of you living in Europe this is a great option ie cheaper shipping!)

 Nako Comfort Stretch